A Fresh Financial Start Through Debt Liquidation

 In a Chapter 7 case, a debtor is allowed to exempt (keep) all or a certain portion of his or her property.
 In most cases, the debtor keeps all property.
 However, each person and situation is different, and the actual amount that can be retained (the “exempt” amount) by a specific debtor is determined by the market value of the debtor’s property in terms of dollars, the type of the property owned by the debtor (for example, a retirement account) and/or the manner in which the property is owned by the debtor (for example, whether the property is owned individually by the debtor or jointly by the debtor and a spouse).

-Property that a debtor is entitled to keep is called “exempt property” and property that the debtor is not entitled to keep is considered “non-exempt property.”
-A Chapter 7 Trustee is appointed by the bankruptcy court to collect the non-exempt property of the debtor, sell it, and distribute the sale proceeds to creditors.
-However, the vast majority of Chapter 7 bankruptcies are “no-asset” bankruptcies in which the debtor is permitted to keep all of his or her property and nothing is distributed to creditors.
+Property that a debtor is entitled to keep is called “exempt property” and property that the debtor is not entitled to keep is considered “nonexempt property.”
+A Chapter 7 trustee is appointed by the bankruptcy court to collect the nonexempt property of the debtor, sell it, and distribute the sale proceeds to creditors.
+However, the vast majority of Chapter 7 bankruptcy are “no-asset” bankruptcy in which the debtor is permitted to keep all of his or her property and nothing is distributed to creditors.